porrasm/tiralabra-tank-game-ai/Documentation/design-document.md

 | Ratio | 3.09634906180738    |
 | Total processing time | 316.186s  |

-From these results the approximate time requried for the algorithm is around 3 times the optimal O(n) time complexity.
+From these results the approximate time required for the algorithm is around 3 times the optimal O(n) time complexity.
 Again, this is just an approximation.

 #### A* vs DFS